-Term: Mr Pixley's service will commence on the date this prospectus is lodged with ASIC and will cease when he retires from this position, is not re-elected as Director by the Shareholders of the Company, or otherwise in accordance with the Company's Constitution.
+Term: Mr Pixley's service will commence on the date on which the Company receives conditional approval from the NSX for Listing on the NSX and will cease when he retires from this position, is not re-elected as Director by the Shareholders of the Company, or otherwise in accordance with the Company's Constitution.

 Fee: Mr Pixley will be paid a base fee of \$3,000 plus GST per month.
 The fee may be adjusted at any time by the Board.
-Mr Tan will be entitled to be reimbursed reasonable expenses incurred in the performance of his duties, including the cost of attending Board meetings, travel, accommodation and entertainment where agreed to by the Board.
+Mr Pixley will be entitled to be reimbursed reasonable expenses incurred in the performance of his duties, including the cost of attending Board meetings, travel, accommodation and entertainment where agreed to by the Board.